-- Increased callback time: The cancel callback time can now be set to an increased maximum of 6 hours.
-The requested callback remains in an outbound queue for the duration of that time until the specified time.
+- Increased callback time: The cancel callback time can now be set to an increased maximum of six hours.
+The requested callback remains in an outbound queue for the duration of that time.
 Any callback attempt is prevented after the time expires.
 The callback request is removed from the outbound queue after Cancel Callback duration has expired.

 - Improved granularity for Cancel callback after: You can now set the time duration to cancel call back using hours, minutes, and seconds.